git/git.github.io/rev_news/drafts/edition-92.md

   Arthur Chan sent a patch to add basic fuzz testing to Git.
-The patch added a set of helper functions in some `fuzz-cmd-base.{h,c}` files and an demonstration entry point (called fuzzing target) for [LibFuzzer](https://llvm.org/docs/LibFuzzer.html) or similar tools to inject fuzzed data into `git status` in a `fuzz-cmd-status.c` file.
+The patch added a set of helper functions in some `fuzz-cmd-base.{h,c}` files and a demonstration entry point (called fuzzing target) for [LibFuzzer](https://llvm.org/docs/LibFuzzer.html) or similar tools to inject fuzzed data into `git status` in a `fuzz-cmd-status.c` file.